capncapes/capncapes.github.io/_posts/2022-12-04-waiting-hoping.md

   title: "Waiting and hoping",
   alt: "A nighttime Christmas memorial service honoring lost loved ones" }
+description: "What can Psalm 25 and the gospel of Matthew teach us about anxiety?"
 category: Faith
 bible_books: ["Psalms", "Matthew"]
 tags: ["anxiety", "grief"]